-Bolt provides an STL compatible library of high level constructs for creating accelerated data parallel applications.
+Bolt is an STL compatible library of high level constructs for creating accelerated data parallel applications.
 Code written using STL or other STL compatible libraries (example: TBB) can be converted to Bolt in minutes.
-In its open-source debut, Bolt supports C++ AMP in addition to OpenCL™ as underlying supported compute technologies.
+Bolt supports C++ AMP in addition to OpenCL™ as underlying supported compute technologies.
 With Bolt, kernel code to be accelerated is written in-line in the C++ source file.
 No OpenCL™ or C++ AMP API calls are required since all initialization of and communication with the OpenCL™ or C++ AMP device is handled by the library.
-Bolt requires significantly fewer lines-of-code and less developer effort Bolt is straightforward to use and includes comprehensive documentation for the library routines, memory management, control interfaces, and host/device code sharing.
+Bolt includes comprehensive documentation for the library routines, memory management, control interfaces, and host/device code sharing.

-In addition to adding support for C++ AMP and CPU-only systems, the Bolt also includes an array of Bolt capabilities by including support for common compute-optimized routines including sort, scan, transform, and reduce operations.
+In addition to adding support for C++ AMP and CPU-only systems, Bolt includes common compute-optimized routines such as sort, scan, transform, and reduce operations.
 Additionally you will find performance improvements, and we will continue to improve performance in future Bolt releases.

 Monte Carlo Sample in Bolt

 This blog post describes a Bolt sample using a Monte Carlo algorithm to compute PI.
 A library and sample are provided below.
 Read the blog post here.

 - In the “Technology,” select “Bolt”.